pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 * Did you invite your instructor to the repository?
 * Did you use proper spelling, capitalization, and grammar in the text that you printed to the screen?
+* Hover over the PyCharm "hints" that are on the right side of your editor to see if there are suggestions on how to make your code better.

 Copy the URL and turn it in via Scholar and you are done!